 One of the most abundant minerals in the human body is magnesium and at least 50% of magnesium is located in your bones.
-Magnesium is also a crucial cofactor for over 300 biochemical reactions in your body making adequate magnesium levels very important to your health.
-These biochemical reactions include everyday actions such as the building of muscles, nerve function maintenance, protecting a healthy heartbeat and preserving optimal immune system function.
+Magnesium is also a crucial cofactor for over 600 biochemical reactions in your body including the metabolism of food, the transmission of nerve impulses, the synthesis of fatty acids and proteins, muscle movements, nerve function maintenance, preserving optimal immune system function, protecting a healthy heartbeat, gene maintenance, and protein formation.
+As you can see, this makes adequate magnesium levels very important to your health.
 In fact, researchers have currently found 3,751 magnesium-binding sites on human proteins, indicating that the role of magnesium in human health and disease may have been tremendously underestimated.
 Let’s look at some of the symptoms of magnesium deficiency.

 Symptoms of Magnesium Deficiency

 The current RDA (Recommended Daily Allowance) for magnesium is 310-320 milligrams (mg) for adult women, and 400-420 mg for adult men.
 However, the average intake of magnesium among Americans is about 100 mg below these recommended levels making most Americans deficient in adequate magnesium levels.

 Dr. Carolyn Dean, a medical and naturopathic doctor says that consuming even the RDA amount is only “just enough to ward off outright deficiency.”
 If you’re deficient, you are likely at a higher risk of type 2 diabetes than normal.
 It’s also important to remember that for your body to use calcium effectively, you must have adequate magnesium as a cofactor.
 Unfortunately there are literally millions of people downing calcium supplements without added magnesium and thus experiencing, at best, minimal improvement.
 A good formula to remember is that the body must have absorbable calcium to make muscles contract and it must have absorbable magnesium to make muscles relax.
 Calcium and magnesium act together as a pigeon-pair.